roitraining/kbernetes-onboard/setup/README.md

 # WARNING!
 You are about to run the setup script.
 At the time of writing, it runs to
 # completion and all steps succeed, but the cloud is always changing.
 Be careful to watch
 # for error messages as it runs so that you can backfill anything that failed.
-The script does # the following:
+The script does
+# the following:
     - enables apis
     - creates a bucket for images, uploads files and sets permissions
     - deploys a cloud function to resize and approve images
-    - rewrites the demo instructions and code samples to use your domain and projects
+    - rewrites the demo instructions and code samples to use your domain and project id
     - commits changes, creats a repo in your project and pushes the modified code and instructions
-    - Deploys the app to AppEngine so that you can use it to create some content for the website before the onboard.
+    - Deploys the app to AppEngine so that you can use it to create some content for the website before the onboard (and make sure authentication works).

 8. Makes sure you are in the setup directory and run the following commands to run the setup script